IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Common-Errors.md

 *Suggested actions:*

 * Confirm that the `--scope` and `--cicsplex` settings are correct.
-* Ask your CICS® Systems Programmer to check that the CMAS for the current CICSPlex® is alive and that CPSM is working properly.
+* Ask your CICS Systems Programmer to check that the CMAS for the current CICSPlex is alive and that CPSM is working properly.

 ### Command error: ... validation of - -cicshlq dataset failed: z/OSMF REST API Error